 We wanted to use them (and we did), but we didn’t want to use them all up.

 We wanted to arrive at the goal still holding on to each board, each rope, each ball.

 Why?

-There was no greater reward for doing so.
+We'd get no greater reward for doing so.

 Pride, perhaps?
 To do it like it had never been done before?